 Federal Realty believes that it has issued sufficient shares of beneficial interest with sufficient diversity of ownership to allow it to satisfy conditions (5) and (6) above.
 In addition, Federal Realty's Declaration of Trust contains restrictions regarding the transfer of its common shares that are intended to assist Federal Realty in continuing to satisfy the share ownership requirements described in (5) and (6) above.
 These restrictions, however, may not ensure that Federal Realty will be able to satisfy these share ownership requirements.
 If Federal Realty fails to satisfy these share ownership requirements, it will fail to qualify as a REIT.

-For Federal Realty's taxable years commencing after December 31, 1997, if Federal Realty complies with regulatory rules pursuant to which it is required to send annual letters to holders of securities requesting information regarding the actual ownership of securities, but does not know, and exercising reasonable diligence would not have known, whether it failed to meet the requirement that it not be closely held, Federal Realty will be treated as having met the requirement.
+To monitor its compliance with condition (6) above, a REIT is required to send annual letters to its shareholders requesting information regarding the actual ownership of its shares.
+If Federal Realty complies with the annual letters requirement and it does not know, and exercising reasonable diligence would not have known, whether it failed to meet condition (6) above, Federal Realty will be treated as having met condition (6).